 Having outstanding unsecured debts can lead to a lower credit score.
 Paying off existing debts first will improve the score, giving you a higher chance of securing a personal loan in Singapore.

 You can also ask banks to restructure your debt.
-This means negotiating with your bank to reduce the interest rates or extending the tenure of your pre-existing loan.
+This means negotiating with your bank to reduce the interest rates or extend the tenure of your pre-existing loan.
 A longer repayment period lowers the amount you must pay each month, which can be a big help to you.

 You might be surprised that banks can be quite accommodating when it comes to restructuring debts.
 Some means of restructuring your debt include going for a debt consolidation plan.
 This combines multiple debt balances into a new loan with a lower interest rate.